What is the supply chain?

-A distributor will work with a number of resellers (see below) to distribute products around the world.
-It will take the products from the vendor and work with resellers to distribute the products to the end user.
+Distributors work with various resellers (see below) to, as you might have guessed, distribute products around the world.
+They will take the products from the vendor and work with resellers to make sure the end user gets the product.

-The distributor builds up a relationship with the resellers to help them make more sales to end users, offering the resources they need to make each sale a success.
-That could be through training, marketing or other areas that will ensure resellers are marketing and selling the product as widely as possible.
+This means that a distributor has to build a relationship with resellers to help them complete more sales with end users, ensuring they have the resources they need to make each sale successful.
+This could be through marketing, training, or other areas which ensure resellers are selling and marketing the product as widely as they can.

-It's likely a distributor will supply the reseller with a range of products from different vendors rather than just sticking to one, giving the resellers a much better market coverage and therefore making them more attractive to end users.
-If a business knows they can buy multiple solutions from one reseller, it will save them time dealing with
+It is probable that a distributor will supply the reseller with a number of products from a range of vendors instead of sticking just to one, giving resellers a better market coverage and making them more appealing to end users.
+If an organisation knows it can buy different solutions from one reseller, it will save it a lot of time dealing with the reseller.

-A reseller takes the products from the distributor and sells them on to end users, acting as a middle man.
+A reseller takes products from the distributor and then sells them on to end users, acting as an intermediary.

-Buying from a reseller has a distinct advantage over buying direct from the manufacturer - they are able to tag on extra services or products the company may also find useful as value-adds'.
-This could include the software to go with the equipment, or it could include complementary services to make sure the business gets the most out of their applications.
+Purchasing from a reseller has one clear advantage over buying directly from a manufacturer as they are able to add on extra services or products a company might find useful as ‘value-adds’.
+This may be software to go with the equipment, or even complementary services to ensure the business gets the most out of its applications.

-It also means the business will have a much wider variety of vendors to choose from compared to choosing to buy products directly from the vendor.
+The business will also have a bigger range of vendors to select products from compared to choosing to buy directly from the vendor.